doheelab/doheelab.github.io/_posts/2018-01-26-first-post.md

 array(['b', 'a', 'c'], dtype=object)
 ```

+The next things to do are:

 ## LABEL ENCODE AND MEMORY REDUCE
-1. (factorize) Convert categorical variables using pandas' factorize function.
+1. factorize: Convert categorical variables using pandas' factorize function.
-2. (memory reduce) If the max value is 32000 or higher, the data type is converted to 'int32' type, otherwise it is converted to 'int32'.
+2. memory reduce: If the max value is 32000 or higher, the data type is converted to 'int32' type, otherwise it is converted to 'int32'.
 ## SHIFT ALL NUMERICS POSITIVE.
 SET NAN to -1
-1. (positive) Change all numeric values to zero or above.
+3. positive: Change all numeric values to zero or above.
-2. (NAN to -1) Convert all NAN values to -1.
+4. NAN to -1: Convert all NAN values to -1.

 ```python
 # LABEL ENCODE AND MEMORY REDUCE